Commercial signs for Berkeley storefronts, suites, and mixed-use buildings.

 We check the address, use type, and facade conditions to see whether the project is likely to stay staff-level or needs a fuller review path.

-We narrow the scope to the right mix of storefront, lobby, ADA, and wayfinding pieces so the package stays practical.
+We narrow the sign mix to the right combination of storefront, lobby, ADA, and wayfinding pieces so the project stays practical.

 Prepare review-ready drawings